Modeling Language Evolution Using a Spin Glass Approach: Modeling Syntactic Evolution

+In a first, basic version of our model, parameters can take only the marked value $+1$ or not take it, then remaining in the default state $-1$.
+In a later version, considered in Sect.VI, the unmarked value $-1$ is distinct from the undefined condition $0$, and parameters exert influences through the hidden couplings only when they are defined, in states $+1$ or $-1$.

+In this first version, implications and interactions mediated by hidden couplings add up in the same equations, and the overall strength of the implications (relative to the hidden couplings) is scaled by a coefficient $\zeta $, which implies that for $\zeta \to\infty $ implications become absolute rules, while for $\zeta \to 0 $ they reduce to weak biases.

-In summary, we assume universal interactions \(\{J_{ij\dots k}\}\) as between clusters of syntactic parameters, which are comprised in the most basic model of {\em I}mplications \(\{I_{ij\dots k}\}\) and of random pairwise couplings, or {\em W}eights \(\{W_{ij}\}\):
+In summary, in this first version of the model we assume universal interactions \(\{J_{ij\dots k}\}\) between clusters of syntactic parameters, which are comprised in the most basic model of {\em I}mplications \(\{I_{ij\dots k}\}\) and of hidden pairwise couplings, or {\em W}eights \(\{W_{ij}\}\):

-Here, \( \zeta \) denotes the overall strength of the implications , relative to that of the dyadic interactions.
-Again, we use the notation \(\{J_{ij\dots k}\}\) for consistency with the statistical physics literature \cite{sherrington1975solvable}.
+where \( \zeta \) denotes the overall strength of the explicit, sometimes complex implications, relative to that of the hidden, though simply dyadic interactions.
+Again, we use the notation \(\{J_{ij\dots k}\}\) for this set of universal conditions on parameter setting, for consistency with the statistical physics literature \cite{sherrington1975solvable}.

 The dyadic interaction weights \(W_{ij}\) are expressed as a combination of symmetric and antisymmetric components: